-On receipt please store laid flat, fully supported off the floor with at least three full width bearers of the same dimension in a dry fully ventilated area, with protective packaging intact.
+Upon receipt, check your doors carefully for condition and suitability, as claims made later may not be considered.
+Please store doors laid flat, fully supported off the floor with at least three full width bearers of the same dimension in a dry fully ventilated area, with protective packaging intact.
 Doors supplied unfinished should be thoroughly sealed on all faces and edges prior to the commencement of any joinery work, although first sizing them may be to advantage.